 What can be done?

 There doesn’t seem to be any definitive treatment or solution for keeping these stains at bay.
-However, from first hand experience and tips from a couple of different dentists, I’ve compiled this list, starting with what has worked best for us:
+However, from first hand experience and tips from a couple of different dentists and readers, I’ve compiled this growing list (more than 6 things to try now!), starting with what has worked best for us:

 - Sonicare toothbrush (most effective with my kids, recommended by the pediatric dentist, something about the vibration of the toothbrush)